data dashboard analytics

 On the other hand, strong off-page optimisation activities that aren’t backed up by good on-page efforts will mean search engines will struggle to recognise your web pages as relevant, no matter how much authority they have.

 As such, it’s vital that you carry out both activities in tandem.
-Understanding how on-page and off-page optimisation complement each other – and how they differ – is crucial in building a comprehensive digital marketing strategy that can help you rise to the top of Google’s SERPs.
+Understanding how on-page and off-page optimization complement each other – and how they differ – is crucial in building a comprehensive digital marketing strategy that can help you rise to the top of Google’s SERPs.

-Off-page optimisation needs to play a central role in any brand’s SEO strategy.
+Off-page optimization needs to play a central role in any brand’s SEO strategy.
 But unlike on-page efforts, it’s not always immediately obvious where the benefits lie, or how your actions will have an impact.

 How is off-page SEO calculated?